 LI software helps to optimize routes, directing vehicles through the most optimal pathways, taking into account lighting, weather and traffic conditions.
 This allows business owners to achieve a cost-distance ratio, the key benefits of which are reduced time and gas spent on transporting goods.
 On top of that, business intelligence helps make decisions faster and reduces risks when seeking optimal transportation routes.

 The next milestone businesses can reach which location intelligence is greater customer satisfaction.
-LI platforms allow them to increase visibility and track delivery throughout the supply chain as well as manage logistics execution.
+LI platforms allow them to increase visibility and track delivery throughout the supply chain with digital twins as well as manage logistics execution.

 The final stage of logistics, the last-mile delivery, can also contribute to location intelligence platforms.
 As a vital part of omnichannel retailing, the goal of last-mile logistics is to deliver orders to customers as quickly as possible.
 LI software can help retailers or distributors address this need by reorganizing information into its pathways planning algorithms or by reconfiguring distribution services for specified customers or groups of customers.

-Think of the geocoding technology.
+Think of GIS tools and geocoding technology.
 Address parsing, validation and matching algorithms within an LI platform can prevent unwanted costs and delays that result from mistakes or the lack of delivery addresses standardization.
 On top of that, such software allows adding expanded delivery info like information on the availability of parking spots, stairs or elevator and building type (detached/semi-detached).

 Location intelligence helps streamline and manage urban traffic